|

 traditional sense of good conduct and bad conduct.
 The peculiar meaning of these two words

 in Jain religion is an original contribution of Jainism to the world.
+The famous scientist Newton

 was the first to accept the Principle of motion.
 A fruit falls down form a higher level.